 uid=1005(linuxteck) gid=1001(mysql) groups=1001(mysql)

-9. How to add a user into multiple groups?
+9. How to add a user to multiple groups?

 # useradd -G svn,git,database linuxteck